This recipe makes one large roll. If you want to make two, simply double the recipe and divide the dough equally into two

 Lightly flour your surface.
 Roll the dough into a rectangle about 10 x 12 inches, with the long side near you

-Spread the walnut filling evenly over the dough, leaving an 1 border on all sides.
+Spread the walnut filling evenly over the dough, leaving an 1 inch border on all sides.
 Fold the edge over the filling to prevent it from leaking out during baking

 Then brush with beaten egg white all over and let it chill in the fridge, uncovered for another 30 minutes.
 Do not skip this step as it helps the dios beigli to develop nice crackle-looking appearance